ibexa/documentation-developer/docs/guide/field_type_reference.md

 This Field Type represents a geographical location.

-As input it expects two float values: latitude and longitude, and a string value in the third place, corresponding to the name or address of the location.
+As input it expects three values:
+- two float values latitude and longitude,
+- a string value, corresponding to the name or address of the location.

 | Name          | Internal name    | Expected input |
 |---------------|------------------|----------------|